aregsar/aregsarblog/blog/2020/laravel-feature-tests-with-mysql-in-docker/index.md

 There are two approaches we can use to do so.

-With both approaches we override the DB_PORT setting to switch the port value from 8001 to 8011 to connect to the test database server.
+With both approaches we override the `DB_PORT` setting to switch the port value from 8001 to 8011 to connect to the test database server.

 After we override the setting, the `mysql` default database connection will connect to the test database thereby running the migrations and tests against the test database.

 ## Approach 1 - Overriding DB_PORT setting in the phpunit.xml file

-The phpunit.xml file has php section where you can specify any environment settings you want to override before running tests.
+The `phpunit.xml` file has a php section where you can specify any environment settings you want to override before running tests.

-Below is the out of the box overrides defined in phpunit.xml after a new laravel project installation:
+Below is the out of the box overrides defined in `phpunit.xml` after a new Laravel project installation:

 ```xml
 <php>